tacitdynamics/foldersync.github.io/docs-source/docs/mdm/export.md

 ## Editing the JSON file
 The JSON export file contains a description field, which content is shown in wizard and you can put some helpful text and a link in there if you need to point users to an online help guide.

+Also you will need to edit JSON file to use {{ExternalSdCard}} placeholder in SD card path field.

 ```
 {